Aayushi-web/Predictive_Model_For_Exchange/README.md

 | XGBoost        | 0.1017                        | 0.0745                     |
 | Random Forest  | 0.0944                        | 0.0646                     |

+---
-## Hyperparameter Tuning for Random Forest
+## Task 4 Hyperparameter Tuning for Random Forest
 Hyperparameter tuning was performed on the Random Forest model using GridSearchCV to find the best parameters.
 The key hyperparameters tuned were:

 n_estimators (number of trees)